How to Repair a Leaking Pipe Flange Connection?

 FAQ

-Q: How do I know if I need to replace the entire flange or just the gasket?
+Q: How do I tell if I only need to change the seal or the whole flange?

-Q: Can pipe flange leaks be repaired while the system is pressurized?
+Q: Is it possible to fix pipe flange breaks while the system is under pressure?

 References